cybersonic/cybersonic.github.io/_drafts/making-slimmer-lucee-docker-images.md

     Potential wasted space: 111 MB
     Image efficiency score: 65 %

 Where is that 111 Mb from?
-Well, despite deleting the zip files we dont need after expanding them they are still in the stack.
+Well, despite deleting the zip files we don't need after expanding them they are still defined in each layer.
 They were added at the top.
-One way removing these is to create a multi-stage build script.
+One way to remove these is to create a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) script.

 Here is the script with changes: